Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Introduction

 While prior work has emphasized the importance of AI explainability in building user trust, relatively little is known about how older adults perceive or respond to explanations.
 In this paper, we report findings from an exploratory investigation into older adults’ preferences and perceptions towards AI-generated explanations.
 We focus in particular on explanations that are drawn from diverse sources of information present in their homes.
 To address this, we conducted a Speed Dating study \cite{zimmerman2017speed} with 23 older adults, using storyboard-based vignettes across two assistive contexts: \textbf{routine reminders} and \textbf{emergency alerts}.
 Participants encountered an AI system (depicted as a fictional robot in the storyboards) that provided them a series of explanations.
 Participants then reflected on their needs and preferences for explanations, discussing thoughts around explanatory functions, expectations, and goals.

 Our findings reveal a strong influence of task context on older adults’ explanation preferences, with explanatory value being evaluated based on a scenario’s perceived risk.
 We also observed distinct differences in responses to explanations that referenced prior conversations with the AI versus those grounded in real-time observations from a user’s surroundings, such as activity sensors or wearables.
-While explanatory perceptions were generally uniform across participants, we observed subtle but meaningful differences in caregiver interpretations, who described their vision for explanations to act as insightful windows into their loved one’s daily lives and well-being.
+We also observed instances where some partners described their vision for AI explanations as helpful “windows” into each other's daily routines, reflecting need for AI explanations to attune to the shared and coordinated nature of household life among older adults.
+Such interpretations emerged naturally as a result of spousal partners sharing co-living responsibilities; however, in this paper, we do not intend to analyze caregiving relationships specifically.